farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Assembly Preparation
 ^^^^^^^^^^^^^^^^^^^^

-Phrap assembly tool takes fasta file and quality file as an input.
-So, we need to create these file from fastq file which we filtered in the previous step.
-The following bash code carry out this process. ``Fastq`` files consists of 4 lines per sequence.
+Phrap assembly tool takes a fasta file and a quality file as input.
+So, we need to create these files from the fastq file which we filtered in the previous step.
+The following bash code carries out this process.
+The ``Fastq`` files consist of 4 lines per sequence.

-1. First line starts with ``@`` character and this is followed by sequence identifier.
+1. First line starts with a ``@`` character and this is followed by sequence identifier.
-2. Second line contains the sequences that is belong to the read.
+2. Second line contains the sequence of the read.
-3. Third line mostly contains only ``+`` sign to separate raw sequences and quality scores of each read.
+3. Third line contains only a ``+`` sign to separate raw sequences and quality scores of each read.
-4. Fourth line consists of quality scores of reads correspond to the sequences in second line.
+4. Fourth line consists of quality scores of reads corresponding to the sequences in the second line.

 In the first line of code, we select first and second column to create a ``fasta`` file.
 Also, we replaced ``@`` symbol with ``>``.
 In the following line, we select only first and fourth column to create a ``quality file``.